thenexthub/package-manager/Documentation/PackageDescription.md

 ///   - publicHeadersPath: The directory containing public headers of a C-family library target.
 ///   - cSettings: The C settings for this target.
 ///   - cxxSettings: The C++ settings for this target.
-///   - swiftSettings: The Codira settings for this target.
+///   - codiraSettings: The Codira settings for this target.
 ///   - linkerSettings: The linker settings for this target. static func target(
     name: String,